Family Locket Genealogists – NGS 2022

 Free Research Guides

-Here are some of our popular freebies available to download:
+Here are some of our free guides available to download:

 Our U.S. Census Records Guide has information about each census and when it was taken, helpful links to detailed information about each census year, birth year calculations, and more.
 The four-page cheat sheet includes a page of sample reference note citations for census records.
 We’ve included a section all about the non population schedules and what you can find on them, as well as a page about analyzing census records.